FrancoisPog/Anagrams/README.md

+[ University Project | October 2019 ]
 # Anagrams

-Application to find anagrams in the french dictionary. [ University Project | L2S3 ]
+Application to find anagrams in a dictionary.

 ## How to use
 - Download this archive